- Golden Kite Award

 I hope so too!
 I’ve been talking to producers and directors about it but that’s still a long ways from it being a movie you can watch.
 If you work in film/television and are interested in rights, please contact my film agent, Mary Pender.

-Do you do school visits?
+Do you do author visits?

 Do you have a dog?

-I do!
+I do.
 You can see a picture of him on my About page.